 Here you will find all the information you need about the Indian Nose Hike in Lake Atitlan.

-An Organized Tour or Not to Indian Nose in Lake Atitlan?
+Guided Tour to Indian Nose in Lake Atitlan.
+Yes Or NO?

 The main question a traveler probably has is “Is the Indian Nose hike doable without a tour company or guide?”
 The answer is yes, but I definitely would not recommend it due to safety reasons.
 If you are planning on doing the hike in the day (not at sunrise), I would suggest going with a group of people.
 If you are planning on doing the hike for sunrise, you should DEFINITELY go with a tour company.